 4. Updating Appliances

 This is probably one of the most expensive items on the list, or it can be.
-As I have noted before, we purchased our home as a foreclosure on auction.
-All the surfaces needed to be replaced, so replacing the appliances was far down the list.
-This lead to some pretty creative solutions that are very budget friendly.
+But there are also some pretty creative solutions that are very budget friendly.

 An important example was our kitchen stove.
 The replacement for our glass top stove was $2200, so we decided to try to save our old one and replace the porcelain grates.
 You can see how we were able to save and clean the glass stove top here.